Chaos Is the New Cocaine: Critical reviews

 "Chaos Is the New Cocaine" received mixed reviews from critics.
 Maggie Fremont of Vulture gave the episode a 3 star rating out of 5 and wrote, "Alex walks into the studio and grabs Bradley's hand, everything Bradley wanted — but it's only so she can lean in and whisper these words of comfort in her new co-host’s ear: “Don't fuck it up.”
 You guys, this is exciting."

 Jodi Walker of Entertainment Weekly wrote, "A bomb was dropped in the final moments of The Morning Shows second episode, and in the third, it's time to face the fallout.
 For most of that fallout, we still have no idea why Alex decided to up and name Bradley as her new co-host in front of a bunch of reporters, basically forcing the network to hire her.
 But it's starting to seem like Alex may just share Cory's sentiment that, ahem, chaos is the new cocaine."

 Esme Mazzeo of Telltale TV wrote, "By the end of The Morning Show Season 1 Episode 3, things seem to be heading in an interesting direction — but I'm not confident enough to use the word exciting."
 Joel Keller of Decider wrote, "the show is funny enough and moves along well enough, and the three A-listers' performances are compelling enough, that this is likely the only Apple TV+ show introduced so far that we'll watch all the way through."

 Accolades

 Billy Crudup submitted the episode to support his nomination for Outstanding Supporting Actor in a Drama Series at the 72nd Primetime Emmy Awards.
-He would end up winning the award, becoming the first actor from the series to win an Emmy.
+He wound up winning the award, becoming the first actor from the series to win an Emmy.

 Martin Short was also nominated for Outstanding Guest Actor in a Drama Series, losing to Ron Cephas Jones for This Is Us.